Nevada Air National Guard Airman & Family Readiness Program Manager (A&FRPM) is:

 Interested in becoming a Key Volunteer?
 Contact the Family Readiness office at 788-4585.

-152nd Airlift Wing Personal Financial Counselor (PFC): Air National Guard members who may need assistance with financial matters can visit personal financial counselors who are available on base and offer no-cost services to Guard members and their families.
-The personal financial counselors offer tax planning, debt repayment options and general consumer awareness as well as referrals if more specialized assistance is needed.
+152nd Airlift Wing Personal Financial Counselor (PFC): Air National Guard members who may need assistance with financial matters can visit (PFC) who are available on base and offer no-cost services to Guard members and their families.

 Strong Bonds Program: Strong Bonds is a unit-based, chaplain-led program, which assists commanders in building individual resiliency by strengthening the Air Guard Family.
 The core mission of the Strong Bonds program is to increase individual Airman and Family member readiness through relationship education and skills training.

-152nd Airlift Wing Integrated Delivery System (IDS): The mission of the IDS Team is to integrate base helping agencies into one seamless team that provides the right help at the right time to our Airmen, family members, and retirees.
-The IDS Team is committed to increasing the sense of community and assisting Airmen, their families, and retirees manage life demands through services, prevention programs, and educational opportunities at the Nevada Air National Guard.
+152nd Airlift Wing Community Action Team (CAT): The mission of the CAT is to integrate base helping agencies into one seamless team that provides the right help at the right time to our Airmen, family members, and retirees.
+The CAT is committed to increasing the sense of community and assisting Airmen, their families, and retirees manage life demands through services, prevention programs, and educational opportunities at the Nevada Air National Guard.

-152nd Airlift Wing Community Action Information Board: This board is comprised of senior leadership and helping agency representatives and is chaired by the Wing Commander.
-The Community Action Information Board (CAIB) takes a strategic, cross-functional look at quality of life, personnel readiness, and community issues to formulate long term solutions.
-The CAIB approach to community problem solving takes a broad perspective to integrate and synergize efforts to address community concerns.
-The installation CAIB identifies individual, family, installation, and community concerns.
-The CAIB approves a Community Action Plan every two years to guide the CAIB’s activities and to establish priorities for the organizations participating on the CAIB.
+152nd Airlift Wing Community Action Board (CAB): This board is comprised of senior leadership and helping agency representatives and is chaired by the Wing Commander.
+The Community Action Board (CAB) takes a strategic, cross-functional look at quality of life, personnel readiness, and community issues to formulate long term solutions.
+The CAB approach to community problem solving takes a broad perspective to integrate and synergize efforts to address community concerns.
+The installation CAB identifies individual, family, installation, and community concerns.
+The CAB approves a Community Action Plan every two years to guide the CAB’s activities and to establish priorities for the organizations participating on the CAB.

 The mission of the 152nd Airlift Wing Family Support office is to promote family readiness, quality of life, resiliency, and the empowerment of military families through education, communication, resources, and community involvement.
 Our vision is to assist all components (active, reserve, guard members, retirees, and families) with services to strengthen communities, encourage self-sufficiency, enhance mission readiness, and ease adaptation.
 Our primary goal is to ensure readiness by supporting the needs and providing services to Guardsmen and their families before, during and after deployments and activation.